-Winter has come early to Oneida County, so here’s a look at some of your best bets for recreation when the snow flies.
+Here’s a look at some of your best bets for recreation when the snow flies in Oneida County.

 Ice fishing.
 Once the ice gets thick enough, you’ll see shanties aplenty on Oneida County’s lakes.
 Northern pike, crappie and bluegill are the most popular targets for anglers during the ice fishing season, and there are plenty of lakes to choose from, including Boom Lake in Rhinelander and the Rainbow Flowage in northern Oneida County.